cyberreefguru/Better-BOM/README.md

 	![Add-In Run On Start](resources/addin_dialog_select_run.png)

 After _Run_ was clicked the Add-Ins dialog closes automatically.
-Check the _Create_ toolbar panel!
-Better BOM is ready to use!
+Check the _Create_ toolbar and you should see the "Create a Bill of Materials" menu option.
+The Better-BOM addin is ready to use.

 ![Create BOM](resources/toolbar_solid_create_bom.png)